Apps for pregnancy, parents and kids

 Breast Feeding Friend (iPhone) and Breast-feeding (android) - both free

 If you're breastfeeding but are having difficulty keeping track of when you've fed, how much and from which breast, these apps will help you remember.
-We found these apps were easy to use, both at home and in public.
+We found them easy to use, both at home and in public.

 Cozi Family Organizer - free

 With a calendar, shopping list, to-do list and journal that can be updated by different family members, this organizer aims to streamline family life.
-An easy to use format, we found this app is a great way to keep on top of the whole family's comings and goings.
+With its easy-to-use format, we found this app is a great way to keep on top of the whole family's comings and goings.

 Baby First Aid - around £1.30

-Parents found this app gave simple and concise information about what to do if you're in an emergency with easy-to-follow instructions.
+Parents found this app gave simple and concise information about what to do in an emergency, with easy-to-follow instructions.

-The British Red Cross also offers a free app giving tips and advice on first aid for babies and children, so its worth taking a look at that before buying this one.
+The British Red Cross also offers a free app giving tips and advice on first aid for babies and children, so it's worth looking at that before buying this one.

 Make sure your baby is safe with our guide to baby safety equipment.